 Volunteers are the lifeblood of grassroots football, putting in countless hours of their time so others can enjoy playing football.
 The game needs more helpers, but it also needs to retain and recognise those already involved.
 Through this monthly Twitter competition, #CelebrateEssex aims to do just that, promoting ten different roles throughout the year.

 October is the month of the ‘Welfare Officer’ category.
-A proficient welfare officer ensures their club or league operates a safe, child-friendly environment and promotes good practice in-line with their Child Protection Policy.
-They may also be responsible for safeguarding adults within their club or league so they can enjoy secure football participation.
+A proficient Welfare Officer ensures their club or league operates a safe, friendly environment and promotes good practice in-line with their Safeguarding Children Policy.
+They may also be responsible for safeguarding adults at risk within their club or league so they can enjoy secure football participation.

-The category has been scheduled to coincide with Parents in Sport Week and a free training event for Welfare Officers discussing knife crime and youth mental health.
+The category has been specifically chosen to take place in October to coincide with Parents in Sport Week.
 Future months will feature: November: Footie Dad, December: Football Family, January: Media Manager, February: Coach (Youth and Adult), March: Footie Mum, April: Treasurer, May: Secretary, June: Chairperson.

 Stage One: Make Your Nomination on Twitter